huggingface/peft/docs/source/task_guides/lora_based_methods.md

 For training, let's use the [`~transformers.Trainer`] class from Transformers.
 The [`Trainer`] contains a PyTorch training loop, and when you're ready, call [`~transformers.Trainer.train`] to start training.
 To customize the training run, configure the training hyperparameters in the [`~transformers.TrainingArguments`] class.
 With LoRA-like methods, you can afford to use a higher batch size and learning rate.

+> [!WARNING]
+> AdaLoRA has an [`~AdaLoraModel.update_and_allocate`] method that should be called at each training step to update the parameter budget and mask, otherwise the adaptation step is not performed.
+This requires writing a custom training loop or subclassing the [`~transformers.Trainer`] to incorporate this method.
+As an example, take a look at this [custom training loop](https://github.com/huggingface/peft/blob/912ad41e96e03652cabf47522cd876076f7a0c4f/examples/conditional_generation/peft_adalora_seq2seq.py#L120).

 ```py
 from transformers import TrainingArguments, Trainer